silvacms/documentation/source/buildout.rst

 ``bin``

-   Contains all generated script to use installed software.
-This should contains start/stop scripts for your Zope/ZEO instance/server, maildrophost server.
+   Contains all generated scripts to use installed software.
+This should contain start/stop scripts for your Zope/ZEO instance/server, maildrophost server.

 ``parts``

-   Contains software components. **This directory can be deleted** when you re-run buildout to upgrade your tree.
+   Contains software components. **This directory could be deleted** when you re-run buildout to upgrade your tree.
 You should not make any changes inside it.